Ookamini95/dnd-aanghakan/Aanghakan/Locations/Thunderpeak/Assets/side-quests/Missing Child.md

 The duchess will give the players a generous reward of about 1.000 gold pieces or of equivalent valued goods.
 She herself will gladly offer her knowledge to the questing party and can help in the following quests :

-- [[The Siege of Thunderpeak]] : a group of expert adventurers [[Filip and Ki]] will accompany the group into the depths of the [[Deep Crystal Caverns]].
+- [[The Siege of Thunderpeak]] : a group of expert adventurers will accompany the group into the depths of the [[Deep Crystal Caverns]].
 Their experience will prove very useful in uncharted caverns as they are experienced scouts.

 - [[Like Rats in a Cellar]] : her experience as a seasoned diplomat can provide invaluable insight and strategy.
 Her diplomacy could serve to defuse escalating tensions and maintain the critical alliances necessary to withstand the coming trials.